travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 ### Build pipeline

-First steps...
+Our first steps in devops land went something like this:

-1. Go to Azure devops signin.
+1. Go to [Azure devops][devops].

 1. Create a project "Scrapbook101core" in the organization that was created.

-1. Go to Pipelines, and create a new Build pipeline.
+1. Go to Pipelines section, and create a new Build pipeline.

-1. Connect to GitHub and select Scrapbook101core and Run.
+1. Connect to GitHub, select the Scrapbook101core repo, and Run.

 1. Configure the pipeline as "ASP.NET Core".

    This will create a azure-pipeline.yml file.
 Save and run it.
 (You can commit directly into master or create a branch that you'll have to merge.)
-   The file is at the root of the GitHub project.
+The config file is at the root of the GitHub project.

     ```yaml
     # ASP.NET Core